At one point or another, everyone needs someone to care for their pets while they’re out of town.

 - Was anything missing?
 This is a big one, and don’t be afraid to ask it.
-Avoid a situation like a woman on this forum experienced.

 Find sitters who are responsible, have good references, maintain happy former/current client relationships and may even have a website for their services.
 And, please, don’t post on Craigslist, where you can’t verify someone’s identity or background in pet sitting.